 The Appendix describes the requirements for the Degree Progress Analysis table.
 There is also a Degree Progress Analysis report template you must use for the institution's submission.
-Please ensure the Fall 2019 cohort and the name of your institution are indicated in the first row of your Degree Progress Analysis submission.
+Please ensure the Fall 2020 cohort and the name of your institution are indicated in the first row of your Degree Progress Analysis submission.

-The PAR Indicators have been revised for the new accountability cycle beginning in 2021.
+This is the last reporting year of which the current PAR indicators starting from 2021 are reported.
 The Appendix contains a table showing the common indicators and the nine student profile items for community colleges, along with the operational definitions and sources to be used in providing the data for each indicator and profile item.